George A. Lozano

 Like most scientists, I am often confused and mystified by the decisions of hiring and granting committees.
 Unlike most scientists, I decided to put my thoughts on paper.

-The “impact per dollar” paper is a cost-benefit analysis, the costs of producing science, the benefits, and how research policies can maximize the cost-effectiveness of our taxes.
+The “impact per dollar” paper is a cost-benefit analysis, the money spent producing science, the benefits as best we can measure them, and how research policies could maximize the cost-effectiveness of our taxes.

 The “death of the impact factor” paper arose from a simple observation: now we read papers, not journals.
 The implication was that the relationship between paper and journal quality had to be weakening.
 It turns out to be right.
 A follow-up paper is based on the same logic but looks only at elite journals over the past 20 years.